pablest/HuntressExtraLoadout/README.md

-# MoreHuntressSkills
+# HuntressExtraLoadout
-A mod for Risk of Rain 2 that add new skills to Huntress
+Adds new abilities to Huntress, including a primary, secondary, utility and special ability.